lhbikos/ReC_Psychometrics/docs/05-Reliability.md

 * **r.drop** is the corrected item-total correlation ([in the next lesson](#ItemAnalSurvey)) for this item against the remaining items in the scale
 * **mean** and **sd** are the mean and standard deviation of each item across all individuals.

-The popularity of alpha emerged when tools available for calculation were less sophisticated; since then we have learned that alpha can be misleading:
+The popularity of alpha emerged when tools available for calculation were less sophisticated; since then, we have learned that alpha can be misleading:

-* alpha inflates, somewhat artificially, even when inter-item correlations are low.
+* Alpha inflates, somewhat artificially, even when inter-item correlations are low.
-  - a 14-item scale will have an alpha of at least .70, even if it has two orthogonal (i.e., unrelated) scales [@cortina_what_1993],
+  - A 14-item scale will have an alpha of at least .70, even if it has two orthogonal (i.e., unrelated) scales [@cortina_what_1993].
-* alpha assumes a unidimensional factor structure,
+* Alpha assumes a unidimensional factor structure.
-* the same alpha can be obtained for dramatically different underlying factor structures (see graphs in [Revelle's Chapter 7](http://www.personality-project.org/dev/r/book/#chapter7))
+* The same alpha can be obtained for dramatically different underlying factor structures (see graphs in [Revelle's Chapter 7](http://www.personality-project.org/dev/r/book/#chapter7)).

 The proper use of alpha requires the following:

-* *tau equivalence*, that is, equal covariances with the latent score represented by the test, and
+* *Tau equivalence*, that is, equal covariances with the latent score represented by the test.
-* *unidimensionality*, equal factor loadings on the single factor of the test
+* *Unidimensionality*, equal factor loadings on the single factor of the test.

 When either of these is violated, alpha underestimates reliability and overestimates the fraction of test variance that is associated with the general variance in the test.